High Court Orders Rethink Of $9.7M Award After TransUnion

 Morrison Foerster’s Class Dismissed blog provides insights and reports on the latest news, developments, and trends that affect consumer-facing companies.
 Subscribe to receive the latest updates by attorneys from our nationally recognized Consumer Class Action and Product Liability practices.

-By: David J. Fioccola, Adam J. Hunt and Lily Valentine Westergaard
+By: David J. Fioccola and Adam J. Hunt

 2021 marked another year of important developments in the TCPA landscape as lower courts issued conflicting interpretations of SCOTUS’s ruling Barr v.
 AAPC and began to apply the definition of “autodialer” that SCOTUS articulated in Facebook, Inc. v.
 Duguid.
 Although defendants swung for the... ›Privacy Litigation 2021 Year in Review: Data Breach Litigation